A Summary of Hong Kong Code of Marketing of Formula Milk and Related Products, and Food Products for Infants & Young Children

 This Code is named as the Hong Kong Code of Marketing of Formula Milk and Related Products, and Food Products for Infants & Young Children ("the HK Code").

-The HK Code aims to contribute to the provision of safe and adequate nutrition for infants and young children by protecting breastfeeding and ensuring the proper use of designated products, on the basis of adequate and unbiased information and through appropriate marketing.
+2. Aim and Scope The HK Code aims to contribute to the provision of safe and adequate nutrition for infants and young children by protecting breastfeeding and ensuring the proper use of designated products, on the basis of adequate and unbiased information and through appropriate marketing.

 The HK Code applies to the following designated products for infants and young children under 36 months old: